-If you have completed the International Arab Baccalaureate you'll need to achieve between 95%-84% overall.
-You may be required to obtain specific scores in certain subjects.
+If you're studying the International Arab Baccalaureate you'll need to achieve between 84%-95%.

-If you're leaving high school or an institute in Saudi Arabia with the Tawjihiyah General Certificate of Secondary Education you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Tawjihiyah General Certificate of Secondary Education you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.